Rockwell Automation: Early years

 Rockwell Automation began in 1903 as the Compression Rheostat Launch Company.
 It was founded by Dr. Stanton Allen and Lynde Bradley with an initial investment of $1000.
 In 1904, 19-year-old Harry Bradley joined his brother in the business, and the company's first patented product, a carbon disc compression-type motor controller for industrial cranes, was demonstrated at the St. Louis World's Fair the same year.
 In 1909, the company was renamed the Allen-Bradley Company.

 Allen-Bradley expanded rapidly during World War I in response to government-contracted work.
 Its product line grew to include automatic starters, switches, circuit breakers, relays, and other electric equipment.
 After the war, the company grew its miniature rheostat business to support the burgeoning radio industry.
 By the middle of the 1920s, nearly 50 percent of the company's sales were attributed to the radio department.
 The year 1929 closed with record company sales of $3 million.

-By 1932, at the start of the Great Depression, the company was posting record losses.
-It reduced its workforce and cut wages by 50%.
+As a result of the Great Depression, the company was posting record losses and by 1932, it reduced its workforce and cut wages by 50%.
 Throughout this period, Lynde Bradley supported an aggressive research and development approach intended to "develop the company out of the Depression."
 By 1937, Allen-Bradley employment had rebounded to pre-Depression levels and company sales reached an all-time high of nearly $4 million.